 There is considerable interest by taxpayers and government officials in Washington's relative tax position among the states.
 In order to properly compare tax burdens, uniform and reliable data must be utilized.
-The best source of comparative tax information for all state and local governments is "Government Finances," compiled annually by the Census Bureau of the U.S. Department of Commerce.
-The figures for 1998-99 were received in October 2001.
+The best source of comparative tax information for all state and local governments is compiled annually by the Census Bureau of the U.S. Department of Commerce.
+The figures covering fiscal year 2003-04 were posted to the Census Bureau website in late May of 2006.
+The specific data appear under the field of Government, the category of Finance and subcategory of State and Local Government Finances.